gitkraken/vscode-gitlens/README.md

 |Name | Description
 |-----|------------
 |`gitlens.recentChanges.highlight.locations`|Specifies where the highlights of the recently changed lines will be shown<br />`gutter` - adds a gutter glyph<br />`line` - adds a full-line highlight background color<br />`overview` - adds a decoration to the overview ruler (scroll bar)
+|`gitlens.recentChanges.toggleMode`|Specifies how the recently changed lines annotations will be toggled<br />`file` - toggle each file individually<br />`window` - toggle the window, i.e. all files at once

 ### Status Bar Settings